streamergy/natsFS/README.md

-# NATSfs
+# natsFS

 This project allows you to synchronize an object store from NATS into your filesystem.
-It listens for changes in NATS, any updates local files live.
+It listens for changes in NATS and updates local files live.

 ## Usage